Kingdom Hearts (video game): Critical response

-Criticism about the gameplay was mixed.
+Reception for the gameplay was mixed.
 Many reviews complained that the camera was at times frustrating and the Gummi Ship portions were out of place.
-GameSpot cited "tedious" gameplay and Gummi Ship sections as "pale imitations of the Star Fox series," but stated that the combat was fun, particularly the boss fights.
+GameSpot cited "tedious" gameplay and Gummi Ship sections as "pale imitations of the Star Fox series", but stated that the combat was fun, particularly the boss fights.
 Dengeki Online commented on the camera controls, saying that the camera would often run into objects while being rotated by the player.
 GamePro compared the battle system to "old N64 Zelda games" and had positive comments about Donald and Goofy's artificial intelligence.